mjksinc/IoTCentralButton/README.md

 12. Now you'll need to configure the email that's sent when the rule is triggered:
       - Enter a *Display Name*
-      - Recipient addresses in the *To* field. **Note:** They have to have logged into your IoT Central applcaition previously to receive the email
+      - Recipient addresses in the *To* field. **Note:** The email address must have logged into your IoT Central application previously to receive the email
       - A message to be included in the email under *Notes*
     - Click *Save* when complete

 ![IoT Central - Rule Details](https://github.com/mjksinc/ButtonGuide-Dev/blob/master/images/Image2.12.png)

 13. Congratualations!
-You've succssfully created a real device in IoT Central and configured a rule to be actioned based on events from the button
+You've successfully created a real device in IoT Central and configured a rule to be actioned based on events from the button

 ## Generating a SAS Token using Device Provisioning Service
 1. On the same page as your Measurement and Rule creation, select *Connect* at the top right of screen This will generate credentials for you to create a connection string through the **Azure Device Provisioning Service (DPS)**.